 For all other situations involving an offence against s 49(1)(g), section 50(1A) of the RSA requires a mandatory disqualification period from driving.
 If you exceed the PCA upon giving a blood sample, and are convicted or found guilty, the duration of your disqualification will vary depending on the concentration of alcohol detected in your blood, and whether this is your first or subsequent offence.

-The following table sets out the disqualification periods for exceeding the PCA on a first or subsequent offence (see Sch 1 of the RSA).
+Schedule 1 of the RSA sets out the disqualification periods for exceeding the PCA on a first or subsequent offence.

 The length of disqualification increases along with the BAC registered as a result of your blood analysis.
 It also doubles for subsequent offences.
 Note that s 50AA provides that prior offences which are more than 10 years old are not considered prior offences for a current charge.
 However, a Magistrate may still disqualify you from driving for longer than the mandatory minimum, even for a first offence, and you should discuss this with your criminal defence lawyer.